Frequently Asked Questions

 Workers must be provided with access to facilities for eating, preparing and storing food.
 Depending on the type of workplace, a range of facilities may be appropriate, this may include a canteen or cafeteria, a dedicated meal area or allowing time for mobile workers to access eating facilities.

-The Code also provides minimum standards for other facilities including (but not limited to) provision of toilets, drinking water, adequate lighting, change rooms, shower facilities and workstations.
-The code of practice is approved under section 274 of the Work Health and Safety Act 2011.
+The Code is approved under section 274 of the Work Health and Safety Act 2011 (the WHS Act) and also provides minimum standards for other facilities including (but not limited to) provision of toilets, drinking water, adequate lighting, change rooms, shower facilities and workstations.

-Remember: Under section 26A of the WHS Act duty holders must comply with an approved code of practice or follow another method, such as a technical or industry standard, if it provides an equivalent or higher standard of work health and safety than the standard required in this code.
+Remember: A Code of Practice states the minimum requirements a PCBU must meet.
+Under section 26A of the WHS Act duty holders must comply with an approved Code of Practice or manage relevant hazards and risks in a way that provides an equivalent or higher standard of work health and safety than the standard required under the Code of Practice.

 How long before a PIN can be issued after a contravention?

-Under Section 90 of the WHS Act, the rep must have consulted with the person regarding “remedy the contravention or likely contravention”.
-If the person’s response is unsatisfactory, then the rep has the right to issue a PIN.
+If the person’s response is unsatisfactory, then the HSR has the right to issue a PIN.

 Can an employer direct HSRs to perform workplace audits?